maxhbr/LDBcollector/md/Apache-1.0.md

                 {
                     "tag": "PositiveJudgement",
                     "contents": "Older versions of the Apache License (1.0 and 1.1) are also DFSG free, but the Apache Software Foundation recommends using the Apache 2.0 license instead."
                 }
+            ],
+            [
+                "Fedora Project Wiki",
+                {
+                    "tag": "PositiveJudgement",
+                    "contents": "This software Licenses is OK for Fedora" }
             ]
         ],